leos313/DOOM_FPGA/README.md

 #### Re-compiling the game including HW accelerators

-Now that the hardware function is checked in a Linux environment, the next step is to implement it in the Crispy-DOOM source code.
+The next step is to implement it in the Crispy-DOOM source code.
 To do this, another SDSoC utility is used, which is the creation of a C library that includes the software stub functions.
 Thanks to this, other applications can be compiled using these hardware modules.
 Of course, while the bitstream is loaded in the FPGA.
 In order to compile the Crispy-DOOM with the hardware functions, the following files must be added to the game source repository: